PAIR-code/lit/documentation/ui_guide.md

 bottom section, separated by a draggable divider to control the height of each section.
 The top section contains a single set of modules, always shown in the tool.
-This section is generally used for the main modules that are critical to tool nagivation, such as the data table and datapoint editor.
+This section is generally used for the main modules that are critical to tool navigation, such as the data table and datapoint editor.
 The bottom section is comprised of tabs that contain any number of individual modules.
 The tabs in this section are generally grouped into task-specific sets of modules.